sorensenjs/sorensenjs.github.io/cv.md

 ## Currently

-Engineering lead for the Jigsaw PerspectiveAPI transformer based user generated content classification system currently used by dozens of social media companies in moderation
+Engineering lead for the Jigsaw PerspectiveAPI transformer based user generated content classification system currently used by dozens of social media companies in moderation workflows.

 ### Research interests